PowellJim/InvoissInterviewApp/README.md

 ## Your Task
 Create this feature below within the given boiler plate app.

-**Note:** if the gif below doesnt load correctly, try this link for the demo video : [Demo Video](https://reactnative.dev/docs/environment-setup)
+**Note:** if the gif below doesnt load correctly, try this link for the full demo video : [Demo Video](https://reactnative.dev/docs/environment-setup)
 <h1 align="center"><img src="./ReadMeAssets/app-example.gif" width="200"></h1>

+<4> Create this feature in the "Home" Screen of the boilerplate App. </h4>
-Your task is to a create a custom horizontally scrolling category section where as the user scrolls down the page, then the categories on the top also scroll horizontally and shift over. create this feature using a map/filter and not a FlatList.
+Your task is to a create a custom horizontally scrolling category section so that as the user scrolls down the page, then the categories on the top also scroll horizontally and shift over. create this feature using a map/filter and not a FlatList.
 User should also be able to click on any of these categories and the page should scroll down to that section.